M04m1n3/CTF-WRITEUPS/nbctf/writeup.md

 `COPY flag.txt /tmp/flag.txt`

-so our payload should be simple and not a file upload to get a RCE XD
+so our payload should be simple path traversal and not a file upload XD

 ```bash
 ┌──(mo㉿ElMo)-[~/Documents/CTF/nbctf]